webhintio/hint/packages/hint/docs/contributor-guide/getting-started/development-environment.md

 ## Step 4: Run the build

-Run your initial build from `master` before making changes.
+Run your initial build from `main` before making changes.
 This reduces the time for your first build by downloading pre-built assets instead of building them.